JimmyMarcel/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+#### Creating a documentation for my codes
+I will documents the scripts and steps used to do this project